SZXC-WG/LocalGen-new/content/downloads.en.md

 | macOS | Intel and Apple silicon DMG |
 | Windows | x86_64 and ARM64 MSVC ZIP; x86_64 MinGW and LLVM-MinGW ZIP |

-Availability varies by release, so use the asset list on that release page as the final authority.
-If a Linux AppImage reports a missing OpenGL runtime, the upstream README recommends installing `libopengl0` on Debian/Ubuntu systems.
+Availability varies by release, so check the file list before downloading.
+If a Linux AppImage reports a missing OpenGL runtime on Debian or Ubuntu, install `libopengl0`.

 ## After extracting or installing

 Keep the packaged `maps/` and `fonts/` directories beside the desktop executable.
 Local Game discovers `.lgmp` files from that `maps/` directory, and the app expects the bundled Quicksand font files at startup.

-The current v6 app can start an offline local match or open Map Creator.
+With v6 you can start an offline local match or open Map Creator.
 Web Game and replay loading are not ready yet, even though their buttons are visible.

 ## Build the development version